blooming-roses/reading-notes/README.md

 Growth mindset is when we believe that even their most basic abilities can be developed into something greater through hard work and determination.

 ***3 reminders of how to keep yourself in a growth mindset:***
--Ask questions
+ - Ask questions
--Learn well, not fast
+ - Learn well, not fast
--Push out of your comfort zone
+ - Push out of your comfort zone